 AFTER THE PROCEDURE

 You will leave with post operative instructions including the use of eye drops that will help heal your eyes.
 Generally, most patients return to work within 48 hours.

-If being less dependent on eyeglasses or contact lenses is your goal, please contact us at 321-722-4443 with questions or to schedule a screening to determine if LASIK, PRK, ICLs or Refractive Lens Exchange may be the vision correction procedure that is right for you.
+If being less dependent on eyeglasses or contact lenses is your goal, please contact us at 321-722-4443 with questions or to schedule a screening to determine if LASIK, Blade-Free CustomVue LASIK, ICLs or Clear Lens Exchange may be the vision correction procedure that is right for you.